 After the given steps, the preparation phase should be started.
 The preparation process varies from individuals to individuals and cannot be generalised.
-Here are some of the stages that must be properly followed along with strategizing individual preparation plan.
+Here are some of the stages that must be properly followed along with strategizing an individual preparation plan.

 Initial Self Assessment

-The aforementioned steps must always be followed by a self assessment of the individual capabilities i.e. personal strengths and weaknesses.
+The aforementioned steps must always be followed by a self-assessment of the individual capabilities i.e. personal strengths and weaknesses.
 A mock test can be taken initially to know the topics one is comfortable with and the weaker topics to strategize a personal preparation plan accordingly.

 Phase 1: Start with the Basics